dhupee/dotfiles-nix/README.md

 It's still experimental, since I havent move to NixOS yet, but it should be good enough for now.

+I use combination of chezmoi for dealing with sensitive files that need to be kept secret, and Home-manager for managing my home configuration.

 <!--toc:start-->

 - [Dhupee's Nix Dotfiles (EXPERIMENTAL)](#dhupees-nix-dotfiles-experimental)